Patrick Vieira: Crystal Palace

-On 4 July 2021, Vieira was appointed as manager of Premier League club Crystal Palace on a three-year contract following the departure of their previous manager, Roy Hodgson, who served the club since 2017.
+On 4 July 2021, Vieira was appointed as manager of Premier League club Crystal Palace on a three-year contract, following the departure of their previous manager, Roy Hodgson, who had served the club since 2017.
 He lost 3–0 away to Chelsea on his debut on 14 August.
-In his first season, he earned points away to his two former Premier League teams: a 2–2 draw with Arsenal on 18 October, and a 2–0 win at Manchester City.
-He guided the team to a 12th-place league finish in the 2021–22 Premier League, and reached the semi-finals of the FA Cup, losing to Chelsea.
+In his first season, he was undefeated against to his two former Premier League teams, managing a 2–2 away draw and 3–0 home win against Arsenal, and a 2–0 away win and 0–0 home draw against Manchester City.
+He guided the team to a twelfth-place league finish in the 2021–22 Premier League, and reached the semi-finals of the FA Cup, losing to Chelsea.

 Vieira was involved in an altercation with pitch-invading Everton fans on 19 May 2022 at Goodison Park.
 Vieira refused to comment on the event, while opposing manager Frank Lampard sympathised with him.
-Neither Vieira or the fan decided to press charges against the other when they were questioned by Merseyside Police.
+Neither Vieira or the fan agreed to file a complaint or support prosecution of the other when they were questioned by Merseyside Police.

-Despite a decent start to the 2022–23 season, Vieira was sacked by the club on 17 March 2023, after a winless run of 12 games, including a three-game span without a single shot on target, left the team only three points above the relegation zone.
+Vieira was sacked by the club on 17 March 2023, after a twelve-game run without a win, including a three-game span without a single shot on target, left the team three points above the relegation zone.
 His last match in charge was a 1–0 away defeat to rivals Brighton & Hove Albion on 15 March.

-Coaching style
+He was replaced by his predecessor Hodgson.

+Strasbourg

+On 2 July 2023, Vieira signed a three-year deal at Ligue 1 club Strasbourg, shortly after their takeover by Chelsea owners BlueCo.
+His debut on 13 August was a 2–1 home win over Lyon.
+From 24 September to 7 December, the team went on an eight-game winless run, which fans blamed on a summer transfer window in which four 20-year-olds were signed for a combined fee of €53 million but struggled to perform.
+His team reached the quarter-finals of the Coupe de France, losing on penalties to Lyon after a goalless draw at the Parc Olympique Lyonnais.
+Vieira's young team struggled on the pitch as fans expressed hostility to the American owners and their business plan of developing new players for Chelsea.

+On 18 July 2024, Vieira left the club by mutual agreement.

+Genoa

+On 20 November 2024, Vieira was announced as the new head coach of Genoa, following the dismissal of their previous manager Alberto Gilardino.
+Genoa was 17th in the table when Vieira took over, and only one point out of the relegation zone, but they ended the season finishing safely in 13th place.
+Despite being linked with managerial moves to Roma and Inter Milan, on 9 June 2025 Vieira signed a contract extension with Genoa until June 2027.

+On 1 November 2025, Vieira left his role as Genoa head coach by mutual consent, with the team bottom of Serie A.